dev4press/flyin/readme.txt

 URL:     https://github.com/js-cookie/js-cookie

 == Changelog ==
-= 2.0 / 2021.07.30 =
+= 2.0 / 2023.03.01 =
+* New: metods added to resize and move the popup
+* New: storing position, offset and size into Cookie
-* New: skin 'Free' - with drag and drop and resizing of popup
+* New: experimental skin 'Free' - with drag and drop and resizing of popup
-* New: positionX and positionY can be absolute numbers
-* New: metod added to resize and reposition the popup
+* Updated: tested with jQuery 3.6.3
+* Updated: cookies library 3.0.1
-* Edit: few improvements to the core core and jQuery methods
+* Updated: many improvements to the core and jQuery methods

 = 1.9 / 2020.06.11 =
 * Updated: refactoring some jQuery event handlers